AI-IMPROVE/Benchmarks/Pilot1/ST1/README.md

 ## Implementing the SMILES Pair Encoder tokenization method:
 The SMILES Pair Encoder is an advanced tokenization scheme, which operates similarly to a byte-pair encoder and allows the model to better learn important chemical motifs.
-While using this tokenizer, we showed approximately a 0.05 increase in validation-r2 when training a docking surrogate model.
+While using this tokenizer, we showed a mean 0.05 increase in validation-r2 when training a docking surrogate model on COVID receptors.

 To implement this:
 1. Install SmilesPE and transformers modules: